 Laboratory investigations that include the use of scientific inquiry, research, measurement, problem solving, laboratory apparatus and technologies, experimental procedures, and safety procedures are an integral part of this course.
 Anatomy and physiology are two of the most basic terms and areas of study in the life sciences.
 Anatomy refers to the internal and external structures of the body and their physical relationships, whereas physiology refers to the study of the functions of those structures.

 PHYSICAL SCIENCE 2003310

 Grade Level: 10 1 Science Credit / Year Long

-Prerequisite(s): • Biology
+Prerequisite(s): • Successful Completion of Biology 1